 Why it’s best to rent a car

-The first one is that you should get yourself a rental car.
+The first one is that you should definitely get yourself a rental car.
 I did so at the advice of local friends and I’m glad I did!

 Public transportation is simply not that great in Puglia, so you’ll get around faster with your own transportation.
 Having a car also lets you easily visit the beaches, the off-the-beaten-track towns, and drive along beautiful coastal roads.